4 Spanish Revival Decorating Ideas for Old World Charm

 Google “Spanish Revival decor” and you’ll see tons of artful ceramic tiles.

 If you don’t want to feature tile everywhere in your home, though, you don’t have to.
-Purchase some Mexican or Moorish tile and frame it to create a beautiful art piece.
+Purchase some Mexican or Moorish tile flooring and frame it to create a beautiful art piece.
 You could even use patterns found on common Spanish tile in other areas of your home like linens or art prints.
-Or, find a vase with a similar design and use it as a centerpiece in one of your rooms.
+You can cover the top of a side table with them or find a vase with a similar design and use it as a centerpiece in your living room.
 There are plenty of options!

-Terra cotta is a very popular ceramic used in Spanish Revival decor, too.
+Terra cotta is a very popular ceramic used in Spanish Revival interior design, too.
 There are a wide variety of pots, planters, and other decor available in its distinctive orangey-brown hue.

 #3 - Rich Exposed Beams

-One common feature of Spanish Revival design is the presence of exposed beams in rich tones, both natural and dark.
+One common feature of Spanish Revival design is the presence of exposed natural or dark wood beams in rich tones.

 If you’re decorating your own existing home, there’s a large chance that it doesn’t already have this feature.
 So what do you do?
 You can tap into the trend by featuring all-wood decor items to add the same warmth and rustic feeling without needing installation help.